gwenparadis/03-password-generator/README.md

 # 03 JavaScript: Password Generator

 ## Description
 I completed the interactive component of this webpage using JavaScript in order to allow the user to generate a random password containing 5 criteria: password length, and the choice of 4 character types (lowercase letters, uppercase letters, numbers, and special characters).
 This project showcases the skills that I have learned in JavaScript.
 This webpage specifically highlights the addition of an Event Listener (functional button that initiates the JavaScript code to generate a random and original password), function writing, else if statements, for loop, confirm(), alert(), and prompt() components.
-I learned how to debug a complicated else if statement by randomizing and combining arrays with element.concat() in order to include the multiple character types in one new original array, displayed as the user's random password.
+I learned how to create strong if statements utilizing user input, in order to include the multiple character types in one new original array, displayed as the user's random password.

 ## Installation